Cowboys betting everything on Tony Romo

 But it's worth examining what this means for the franchise in the big picture.
 The Cowboys are now, for better or for worse, all-in on Romo to an unprecedented and precarious extent.
 Signing him long-term and increasing the power he wields within the building means that Romo, now more than ever, controls the Cowboys' fate for the foreseeable future.
 The number of things riding on his ability to elevate the team to playoff-caliber and championship-caliber levels has increased dramatically.

 Take Garrett, for example.
 Whether Garrett succeeds as a legitimate NFL head coach rests more than ever on Romo.
-If Romo isn't up to this new task, and if the Cowboys flop in 2013, Garrett's job status becomes more tenuous than ever.
+If Romo isn't up to this new task and the Cowboys flop in 2013, Garrett's job status becomes more tenuous than ever.
 Maybe Jones doesn't fire him, because he's stubborn and has strong personal feelings for Garrett.
 But another disappointing year in Dallas would be grist for the theory that Jones is the only one who thinks Garrett has a future as a great NFL coach.

 Matthew Emmons/USA TODAY SportsCoach Jason Garrett is 21-19 in three seasons with the Cowboys, including three years guiding Tony Romo at quarterback.

-And there's Jones himself, who burst onto the Cowboys ownership scene way back when as a winner of Super Bowls but has, over the past decade and a half, become the butt of fans' angry jokes and a target of their derision.
-The extent to which Romo succeeds as Cowboys' quarterback is likely to determine whether Jones goes down in Cowboys fans' memory as a perpetually distracted, franchise-wrecking buffoon or whether he can pull a George Steinbrenner-type late-career reputation renaissance.
+And there's Jones himself, who burst onto the Cowboys' ownership scene way back when as a winner of Super Bowls but has, over the past decade and a half, become the butt of fans' angry jokes and a target of their derision.
+The extent to which Romo succeeds as Cowboys quarterback is likely to determine whether Jones goes down in Cowboys fans' memory as a perpetually distracted, franchise-wrecking buffoon or whether he can pull a George Steinbrenner-type late-career reputation renaissance.

 Romo's success or failure in his expanded role could affect the Hall of Fame chances of DeMarcus Ware.
 It could determine the career path of Dez Bryant.
 It will decide the way history views an entire era of Cowboys history -- either paving over the painful memories of flops against the Seahawks and Giants and Vikings and Redskins or allowing them to define a decade's worth of teammates, coaches and anyone else connected with Valley Ranch.